 When should we be Baptized?

-The most detailed example of baptism is found in Acts 8 when Philip said to the Eunuch about Christ: “Then Philip began with that very passage of Scripture and told him the good news about Jesus.
+The most detailed example of baptism is found in Acts 8 when Philip was speaking to the Eunuch about Christ: “Then Philip began with that very passage of Scripture and told him the good news about Jesus.
 As they traveled along the road, they came to some water and the Eunuch said, ‘Look, here is water.
 Why shouldn’t I be baptized?’…Then both Philip and the Eunuch went down into the water and Philip baptized him.”
 (Acts 8:35-37)

 We can conclude that there is no reason to delay.
 As soon as a person declares his belief in Christ; he should be baptized.